What is AP dupe mean?

 It could also be transferred to an asset account in the event that the purchase was an asset that is a capital-island asset.
-If the bill is paid the accountant debits the accounts payable to lower the balance on the liability account.
-The offset credit is transferred in cash accounts which reduces the balance in cash.
+If the bill is paid, the accountant debits the accounts payable to lower the balance on the liability account.
+The offset credit is transferred to cash accounts, reducing the cash balance.

 Accounts Payable in contrast to.
 Accounts Payable for Trade

 While some people may use the terms “accounts payable” and “trade payables” in conjunction, they refer to the same but somewhat different scenarios.